lkarsten/fdxread/README.rst

 Background information
 ----------------------

-The GND10 bridge is typically installed as part of a Garmin gWind package with (possibly wireless) anemometer, airmar paddlewheel and a Garmin GNX20 display.
-It translates between the Nexus FDX protocol and NMEA2000.
-My setup also has a Garmin GPS19x unit.

-Everything is deduced from staring at the arriving bytes while disconnecting some units and motoring in circles.
+Everything here is deduced from staring at the arriving bytes while disconnecting some units and motoring in circles.
 Something was pretty simple to figure out, some other metrics I'm still not sure is right.

 Use at your own risk.

 On a side note, I believe this is the only open/freely available document on the packet format of the Fast Data eXchange (FDX) protocol used in Nexus Marine AB's